jedisct1/libsodium-doc/secret-key_cryptography/aead.md

 | AES256-GCM | \~ 2^16 | \~ 2^63 |
 | All ChaCha20-Poly1305 variants | 2^48 | \~ 2^39 |

+An [interactive AEAD limits calculator](https://aead-limits.libsodium.org/) is also available to compute these limits for other message sizes, tag lengths and nonce constructions.

 ### Nonces

 | Construction | Safe options to choose a nonce |